Skip to main content

 If you enroll in a SLU Summer Advantage course, you will receive a tuition grant to cover the cost of the class.
 There may be additional textbook fees associated with the course.

-You can take one course from the list below.
-The SLU Office of Admission will email you with course-selection information.
+The SLU Office of Admission will email you with course/program options from the list below.

-Note: If a course below is designated as online asynchronous, the course is self-paced, online through Canvas with deadlines for assignments and exams.
-If a course listed below is designated as online synchronous, the course is online through Canvas with specific meeting times on Zoom.
+Note: If an offering below is designated as online asynchronous, it is self-paced, online through Canvas with deadlines for assignments and exams.
+If it is designated as online synchronous, it is online through Canvas with specific meeting times on Zoom.

 • MATH 0300: Math Skills for College - Online Asynchronous